 - Moscow – with President Andrey Bokov, IAA Academician

-- South East Asia (Malaysia, Singapore, Vietnam, Indonesia and Thailand) – with President Paolo Cucchi, IAA Academician
+- South East Asia (Malaysia, Singapore, Vietnam, Indonesia, Thailand and Philippines) – with President Paolo Cucchi, IAA Academician

 - Rotterdam- with President Jan Hoogstad, IAA Academician;

 - Tokyo- with President Toyo Ito, IAA Academician;

 - USA- with President Brian Spencer, IAA Academician;

 - Rome- with President Manfredi Nicoletti, IAA Academician;